Azure-Samples/dotnetcore-containerized-sqldb-ghactions/README.md

 To ilustrate the usage of [Environments](https://docs.github.com/en/actions/reference/environments) a *test* environment has been added to the repo and the *Required reviewers* protection rule has been configured to enable the approval or rejection of a certain deployment.
 For more information check [Reviewing deployments](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments).

-The definition is in the [build-deploy.yaml](.github/workflows/build-deploy.yaml) file, and have the following steps:
+The definition is in the [build-deploy.yaml](.github/workflows/build-deploy.yaml) file, and have two jobs with the following steps:
+* Job: build
   * Check out the source code by using the [Checkout](https://github.com/actions/checkout) action.
   * Login to azure CLI to gather environment and azure resources information by using the [Azure Login](https://github.com/Azure/login) action.
-* Executes a custom in-line script to get the required resources information and secrets related to the Azure Container Registry and the Azure SQL Database.
   * Executes a custom script to build the web application container image and push it to the Azure Container Registry, giving a unique label.
+* Job: Deploy (using the environment *test* for explicit approval)
+  * Check out the source code by using the [Checkout](https://github.com/actions/checkout) action.
+  * Login to azure CLI to gather environment and azure resources information by using the [Azure Login](https://github.com/Azure/login) action.
-* Updates the Web App Settings with the latest required values by using the [Azure App Service Settings](https://github.com/Azure/appservice-settings) action.
+  * Updates the Web App Settings with the latest values by using the [Azure App Service Settings](https://github.com/Azure/appservice-settings) action.
   * Updates the App Service Web Application deployment for the *staging* slot by using the [Azure Web App Deploy](https://github.com/Azure/webapps-deploy) action.
   * Setup the .NET Core enviroment versio to the latest 3.1, by using the [Setup DotNet](https://github.com/actions/setup-dotnet) action.
   * Executes a custom script to update the SQL Database by using the dotnet entity framework tool.
   * Finally, executes an Azure CLI script to swap the *staging* slot to *production*

 ## Contributing
 Refer to the [Contributing page](/CONTRIBUTING.md)